 Are all the videos about physics?

 No, Pivot Interactives started in physics and now also has experiments for numerous chemistry and biology topics.
 The library now has hundreds of experiments, with more being created all the time.

 Can I upload my own videos to Pivot Interactives?

 Yes.
 Instructors and students can add their own video content.
 See details.

 Are Pivot Interactives simulations?

+No. These are videos of real phenomena.
 Like a simulation, Pivot Interactives allows students to explore scientific concepts and change variables.
 However, Pivot Interactives is better for student learning than simulations because they’re real—real scientific phenomena and authentic data.